-When the Physical Layer sets carrierSense to true, the Data Link Layer must immediately begin retrieving the incoming bits via the ReceiveBit operation.
+When the Physical Layer sets carrierSense to true the Data Link Layer must immediately begin retrieving the incoming bits via the ReceiveBit operation.
 When carrierSense subsequently becomes false, the Data Link Layer can begin processing the received bits as a completed frame.
 Note that the true/false transitions of carrierSense are not defined to be precisely synchronized with the beginning and end of the frame, but may precede the beginning and lag the end, respectively.
 If an invocation of ReceiveBit is pending when carrierSense becomes false, ReceiveBit returns an undefined value, which should be discarded by the Data Link Layer.
 (See 6.5 for details.)

-The Data Link Layer must also monitor the value of carrierSense to defer its own transmissions when the channel is busy.
+The Data Link Layer must monitor the value of carrierSense to defer its own transmissions when the channel is busy, as well as during its own transmissions in order to ascertain the proper operation of the carrier sense function.